 If you put your bananas in a plastic grocery bag, in the bottom crisper drawer of your refrigerator, they will keep for about a week before turning black.

 Sometimes, bananas can ripen too fast, with the yellow skins turning spotted then dark.
-This guide has tips for keeping bananas from turning black.
+This page has tips for keeping bananas from turning black.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.